Heath Clark

-Heath Clark (born October 14, 1980) is an American Software Engineer, Software Systems Engineer and politician from Georgia.
+Heath Nicholas Clark (born October 14, 1980) is an American Software Engineer, Software Systems Engineer and politician from Georgia.
 Clark is a former Republican member of Georgia House of Representatives from the 147th district from 2015 to 2023.

 Early life

 Clark's father was in the U.S. Air Force.

 At 2 weeks old, Clark's family lived in Japan.
 In 1983, Clark's family moved to Georgia.
 Clark grew up in Warner Robins, Georgia.
 In 1999, Clark graduated from Warner Robins High School.

 Education

 Clark attended Southeastern Baptist Theological Seminary in Wake Forrest, North Carolina.
 Clarked earned an Associates degree from Georgia Military College.
 In 2005, Clark earned a Bachelor of Arts degree in Information Technology from Middle Georgia State University in Macon, Georgia.

 Career

 Clark started his career as a pastor.

 Clark is a Software Engineer and a Software Systems Engineer.

 On November 4, 2014, Clark won the election unopposed and became a Republican member of Georgia House of Representatives for District 147.
 On November 8, 2016, as an incumbent, Clark won the election unopposed and continued serving District 147.
 On November 6, 2018, as an incumbent, Clark won the election and continued serving District 147.
 Clark defeated Fenika Miller with 54.15% of the votes.
 On November 3, 2020, as an incumbent, Clark won the election and continued serving District 147.
 Clark defeated Stephen Baughier with 52.26% of the votes.